Trioxis/fossilize-aws-ebs/docs/API.md

 - `ec2.listSnapshots` - returns a Promise that resolves to an array of all snapshots in EC2 owned by the current user.
 - `ec2.listEBS` - returns a Promise that resolves to an array of all the EBS volumes in EC2.

+## SnapshotAnalyser

+[`SnapshotAnalyser.js`](../src/SnapshotAnalyser.js) exports two named functions that examine whether or not snapshots should continue to exist.

+- `findDeadSnapshots(snapshotList)` - accepts an array of snapshot objects and returns an array of snapshots that have expired.
+- `snapshotIsDead(snapshot)` - given a snapshot object, returns true if the snapshot has expired.
+It determines this based on tags that represent things like expiry dates.
+If the snapshot is still valid, the function returns false.